zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

 <img src={useBaseUrl("img/wallet/withdraw-plasma-2.png")} width="100%" height="100%"/>

 Once you have added the amount that you want to withdraw, you can then click on the “Transfer” button.
-After you click on the “Transfer” button, you need to click on the “continue” button on “Important(Withdraw Disclaimer)” popup.
+After that, you need to click on the “continue” button on “Important(Withdraw Disclaimer)” popup.

 <img src={useBaseUrl("img/wallet/Wallet-24.png")} width="50%" height="50%" />

-Once you click “Continue” from the “Important” popup, you will see a “Transfer Overview” popup with the information of Estimation of total gas required for the transaction.
+You will see a “Transfer Overview” popup with an estimate of the total gas required for the transaction:

 <img src={useBaseUrl("img/wallet/Wallet-25.png")} width="50%" height="50%"/>